 Elvis Presley sold more records than anyone else in the history of recorded music.
 He was nominated for 14 Grammys and won three, and has been inducted into virtually every music hall of fame.
 He died at the tragically young age of 42.
 In the last years of his life, he suffered from obesity, drug addiction, depression, chronic insomnia, glaucoma, high blood pressure, liver damage, rheumatoid arthritis, chronic constipation and an enlarged colon.
 Every one of these conditions causes inflammation.
-He died in 1977, more than two decades before researchers recognized that inflammation is the primary risk factor for heart attacks.
+He died in 1977, nearly four decades before researchers recognized that inflammation is the primary risk factor for heart attacks (J Nat Sci, Apr, 2017;3(4):e341).

 Elvis Died from a Heart Attack, Not Constipation